dreamineering/business-administration/docs/roles/README.md

 ## Recruitment

 Meet with a least three candidates before making a final choice when recruiting.
 But given your job is meeting people for a living there is a very good chance you will find that the perfect person is **right under your nose**.
+[Core skills](./core-skills/) to develop.